This story was originally published and last updated .

-- Currently, Chrome OS doesn't offer a quick and easy way to activate picture-in-picture.
+- Chrome OS 89 launched with better media controls, but it doesn't offer a quick and easy way to activate picture-in-picture.
 Enabling this Chrome flag puts a picture-in-picture button in the media controls so you can quickly break videos out into a floating window.

 - Connectivity Diagnostic helps remove the guesswork from network troubleshooting.
 While it's mostly unfinished, we think its utility is helpful enough to make it worth enabling the flag.

 Connectivity Diagnostics app removes the guessing game from network troubleshooting.